articles

 • Awful tea and coffee

-I had good memories of this lounge.
+I had good memories of the Sala VIP lounge.
 I previously visited in 2017, before I was the Soulful Travel Guy!
-The lounge was mostly empty.
+Back then, the lounge was mostly empty.
 Fresh pizza was being served every 20 minutes.
 This occasion didn’t live up to my memories.
-The lounge was super busy and there was no hot food.
+This time, the lounge was super busy and there was no hot food.

 Malaga is a popular tourist destination for Brits.
 In summer, I think half the flights are from the UK!
 Most of the people in the lounge were Brits.
 The UK is becoming like the US.
 So many people have credit cards with lounge access.
 As such, airport lounges get very busy.